diskuv/dkml-install-api/contributors/index.rst

    generator is available, but other well-known installer generators like 0install or cpack could be added in the future.

-Specifically the DKML Install API lets you take a) pre-designed packages from Opam and b) installation instructions written in OCaml source code, and assembles binary artifacts that act as the primary materials to installer generators.
+Specifically the DkML Install API lets you take a) pre-designed packages from Opam and b) installation instructions written in OCaml source code, and assembles binary artifacts that act as the primary materials to installer generators.